frankrdesilets/user-management-gui/README.md

 ## Project Description
-The main view of the UI is the Dashboard.
+The main view of the GUI is the Dashboard.
 User accounts and their properties are displayed in a table, one user per row, and controls are provided to add, delete, edit, filter, or search for users.
 There are three supporting views: the Filter User form, used to apply filters to the user list populating the table, the Add User form, used to add a new user to the system, and the Edit User form, used to edit an existing user of the system.

 The UI was built with JavaFX 22.0.1 and Scene Builder (a visual layout tool).
 I used JavaFX to give the application a modern look and feel (as opposed to Java Swing), and Scene Builder to design and easily manage the components of the UI.
 Maven was used as the build automation tool.
 I developed the application with Eclipse IDE 2023-12 4.30.0.